 When the needle is in place, a contrast agent is injected into the disc.
 This contrast agent will allow your doctor to better examine the spinal disc and check for signs of damage.
 If you experience pain during this procedure that is similar to the pain you’re already dealing with, then this means your doctor has likely found the source of your pain and a more direct treatment plan can begin.

 Experienced Back Pain Physicians

-At Pain Specialists of America, our physician team is highly experienced in treating all types of back pain conditions.
+Our physician team is highly experienced in treating all types of back pain conditions.
 Knowing what’s causing your pain is critical for creating an effective treatment plan, which is why a discography is a recommended procedure for patients with hard-to-locate back pain.